FOREX-Japanese yen jumps after authorities sound intervention warning

 Markets expect the Fed next week to announce the second of its three consecutive 50-basis-point interest rate hikes.

-The dollar index =USD, which measures the greenback against six peers, was unchanged at 103.29 but still up this week as growth concerns encouraged investors to seek safety in the U.S. currency.
+The dollar index =USD, which measures the greenback against six peers, rose 0.2% to 103.52 but was still up this week as growth concerns encouraged investors to seek safety in the U.S. currency.

-"For the U.S. dollar to become even more overvalued it will likely require some combination of intensifying global growth concerns and/or another significant hawkish repricing of Fed rate hike expectations," said MUFG analyst Lee Hardman.
+"For the U.S. dollar to become even more overvalued it will likely require some combination of intensifying global growth concerns and/or another significant hawkish repricing of Fed rate hike expectations," MUFG analyst Lee Hardman said.

-The euro was little changed following Thursday's fall triggered by the European Central Bank meeting.
+The euro weakened, which followed a fall on Thursday after the European Central Bank meeting.
 The ECB said it would end quantitative easing on July 1, then raise interest rates by 25 basis points on July 21.
 It flagged a bigger rate increase in September.

 World FX rateshttps://tmsnrt.rs/2RBWI5E